Our Team

 Marketing and CommunicationsLiz Rehfeldt has worked extensively in senior communications and marketing roles in the not-for-profit sector, public and private hospitals, State Government, the university sector and through her communications consultancy.

 Starting her career as a newspaper journalist, Liz moved into communications and marketing, predominantly in the health, disability and multicultural sectors.
 She has been responsible for initiating, developing and managing communications and media relations strategies, issues and reputation management, brand management and stakeholder events.
-Liz also worked in project management for an aged care home support transition project in the South West and on State Government COVID-19 communications.

-Liz has a Bachelor of English degree majoring in journalism and certificate qualifications in documentary making and community engagement
+Liz has a Bachelor of English degree majoring in journalism and certificate qualifications in documentary making and community engagement.

 Sabena Lund